lhridder/infrared/README.md

 - `redisPass` what password should be used when logging into the redis server.
 - `underAttack` if the instance should permanently be in attack mode.
 - `debug` if debug logs should be enabled.
+- `connectionTreshold` at what amount of packets per second the underAttack mode should trigger.`

 ## Proxy Config